 If there is not a Personal Representative immediately available (within 30 minutes), a Professional Representative will be approached to determine if it is appropriate for the patient to be entered into the trial so that treatment could be commenced within one hour.
+A Professional legal representative is a doctor responsible for the medical treatment of the adult if they are independent of the study, or a person nominated by the healthcare provider.
 A Personal Representative should be approached for consent to continue as soon as they are available, and it is feasible to do so.
 If the Personal Representative is unable to visit the hospital in person the consent form will be sent to them by email.